On p-adic lattices and Grassmannians: Appendix: fpqc-sheaves

 \section{Appendix: fpqc-sheaves}

-In this appendix we collect some general results on fpqc-sheaves which are used throughout the preceding chapters.
-In particular, questions concerning the existence of sheafifications on the fpqc-site are often ignored, but I have tried to give precise arguments why the desired objects really exist in our setting.
+In this appendix we collect some general results on fpqc-sheaves which are used throughout the preceding sections.
+In particular, we discuss in detail the existence of sheafifications over the fpqc-site in situations relevant for the present paper.